M.A. in National Security Studies – Homeland Security

 Presented from a Christian perspective, this degree is supported by our respected faculty in Virginia Beach.

-On completing the M.A. in National Security Studies – Homeland Security degree, you will be able to:
+On completing the M.A. in National Security Studies – Homeland Security degree, you can:

 - Provide sophisticated homeland security analysis.